CarInsurance.com Insights

 Cheapest car insurance for seniors after an accident in Utah

-Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
-The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 63% with one at-fault accident with property damage over $2,000.
+Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
+While the increase varies by insurer, our data show that drivers can expect their premium to jump by 63% after one at-fault accident with property damage exceeding $2,000.

 Typically, the premium increase remains for three to five years, making it essential to find an affordable insurer.
 According to our data, the following companies provide the cheapest car insurance for seniors in Utah after an accident.